We are forever friends.

 be any property pretaining to a natural number .
 Suppose that is true, and suppose that whenever is true, is also true.
 Then is true for every natual number n.

 The axiom 1.5 is a very powerful tool later on.
 It allows us to recursively define operations.
+Meanwhile, it makes our statement still true for countable infinity.

 2. Addition